Skip to content

 uv add klax

-or get the most recent changes from the main branch via
+or directly install the main branch via

 uv add "klax @ git+https://github.com/Drenderer/klax.git@main"